superlinked/VectorHub/docs/use_cases/hybrid_search_&_rerank_rag.md

 ### Reranking
 ![Reranking Diagram](../assets/use_cases/hybrid_search_&_rerank_rag/Rerank.png "Fig 2")

 Typically, algorithms yield the top-k matches.
 However, the challenge lies in the fact that these top-k matches may not always include the relevant sections, or conversely, not all relevant sections may be within these top-k matches.
 At this point, we recognize the need to rank all retrieved content based on a score indicating semantic relevance with the query.

 The responses from the retriever are passed to a **semantic scoring model**.
 Semantic scoring models are transformer models that take in queries and documents to produce a score in a calibrated range.
-There are many models like [ember](https://huggingface.co/llmrails/ember-v1) that are available to use.
 After reranking, a list of documents is returned, sorted according to relevance score, from highest to lowest.
 Results are arranged in a sequence based on their scores and incorporated into the response payload of the query.

 ## Implementation Example
 Let’s test the performance of a normal vector search algorithm and a hybrid search algorithm in various contexts.
-We will be using [ChromaDB](https://www.trychroma.com/) supported by [LangChain](https://www.langchain.com/) and HuggingFace libraries.
+We will be using [ChromaDB](https://www.trychroma.com/) supported by [LangChain](https://www.langchain.com/) and models from HuggingFace.
 ChromaDB has no direct implementations for hybrid search but for clarity, we will create an ensemble in the same way we discussed in the theory.
 Install and import the required libraries.

 ```bash